 Probable cause: the crew did not apply proper flight technique for an engine failure.
 They did not retract landing gear after getting airborne, and also did not adequately correct the rolling tendency, which caused additional loss in climb performance.
 The Flight Data Recorder (FDR) recording showed that the crew was able to recover the heading and rolling deviations occasionally.
 Therefore it can be concluded that the aircraft was controllable on one engine Total: 45 on board/ 45 fatalities.
 1 fatality on ground.

 30/5/2009; ATR 42-500; AP-BHO: was operating PK-688 from Multan to Lahore.
-During landing at Lahore around 1440, the aircraft skidded off the runway and came to rest on unpaved surface.
+During landing at Lahore the aircraft skidded off the runway and came to rest on unpaved surface.
 All 43 passengers and 4 crew members aboard the aircraft remained safe.
-The landing gear, nose section, landing gear doors and fuselage skin near landing gear sustained damaged in this accident.The aircraft was put out of service but after arrival of spare parts, the aircraft’s repair work was completed in October 2009.
+The landing gear, nose section, landing gear doors and fuselage skin near landing gear sustained damaged in this accident.The aircraft was put out of service for arrival of spare parts till October 2009.

-31/8/2012; ATR 42-500; AP-BHJ: was operating PK-653 from Islamabad to Lahore.
-It was given clearance to land on runway 36 Right of Lahore.
-The aircraft overshot the runway and touched down in the overrun.
+31/8/2012; ATR 42-500; AP-BHJ: was operating PK-653 from Islamabad to Lahore and overshot the runway, touching down in the overrun.
 It struck the aircraft arresting barrier on the runway and came to rest on grass on the right side of Runway 36R.
 All 42 passengers and 4 crew members aboard the aircraft remained safe.
 The aircraft’s right main landing gear and engine suffered substantial damage in this accident.
 Weather was wet and rainy at the time of landing.
 Aircraft was damaged beyond repair and withdrawn from use.

-18/11/2012; Airbus A310-308; AP-BEB: AP-BEB while operating as PK-787 from Karachi to London experienced technical problem with number 1 engine when it emitted loud bangs and streaks of flames were seen about three minutes after takeoff from Karachi.
+18/11/2012; Airbus A310-308; AP-BEB: AP-BEB while operating as PK-787 from Karachi to London it experienced a technical problem with number 1 engine which emitted loud bangs; streaks of flames were seen about three minutes after takeoff from Karachi.
 The aircraft landed safely at Karachi Airport at 0708 and was grounded.
 Total: 183 on board, no fatality

 AP-BEB after landing at Jinnah International Air Port Karachi on November 18, 2013